HasithaAbeysekera/CITS3003-Project/README.md

     $ git add .

+If you end up deleting files and you want them to be deleted from the server, you need to run:

+    $ git add -u

+... this will ensure that the files you deleted locally are also deleted next time you 'commit' your changes.

-... if you run 'git status' again, you will see that these changes will now be committed when you run:
+If you run 'git status' again, you will see that these changes will now be committed when you run:

     $ git commit -m "a message about what I changed"